Is Porcelain or Ceramic Tile Better for Showers?

 One of the greatest features of porcelain tile is its water absorption rate.
 Porcelain tile is made from a finer clay and fired at higher temperatures than standard ceramic tile.
 This means that porcelain tile will absorb less water than other types of ceramic tile.
 Porcelain tile is part of the general ceramic tile family with one notable difference: its water absorption rate.
 The Porcelain Tile Certification Agency (PTCA) and The American National Standards Institute (ANSI) certifies types of tile as “porcelain” if these tiles have a water absorption rate of 0.5-percent or less.
 See below for the ratings.

-Impervious (Extremely dense) – Tile with water absorption of 0.5 percent or less.
-This is where porcelain tile is generally categorized.
+- Impervious (Extremely dense) – Tile with water absorption of 0.5 percent or less.
+This is Porcelain tile.

 The water absorption rate is really important in wet areas such as bathrooms, showers, laundry rooms, kitchens, outside areas, and where there is a high-water table or where the soil consists of clay, sand, or can liquefy.

-What Should I Know About When Shopping For Porcelain Tile?
+What Should I Know When Shopping For Porcelain Tile?

 Porcelain costs a bit more than ceramic . . . for good reason – it will last, and it withstands moisture!
 Water damage is perhaps, the worst thing for a house and can cause serious and expensive damage to the house and illness to the occupants.

 Be very careful when shopping at big box retailers, stores that offer amazing deals and low pricing, stores along tile alley/tile row in Anaheim, and anything on clearance or on special.
 I’ve seen far too many folks bamboozled at these types of locations.